 This course is designed to provide students with an overview of teaching as a profession, providing them with an opportunity to observe the educational process in three settings - elementary, middle school and secondary.
 Thirty classroom observation hours are required.
-Students will also be required to take the Praxis I exam.
 Fall only.